Hausdorff dimension of limit sets for projective Anosov representations: Introduction

 When $(X,d)$ is the hyperbolic space $\Hyp^n$ and $\G$ is \emph{convex-cocompact} (i.e. acts cocompactly on a non-empty convex subset of $\Hyp^n$), Sullivan \cite{sullivan1979density} proved that the critical exponent of $\G$ equals the Hausdorff dimension of the \emph{limit set} of $\G$ inside $\partial_\infty \Hyp^n$.
 The proof relies on the Ahlfors regularity of the \emph{Patterson--Sullivan measure} on the limit set.

 This famous theorem has known a number of generalizations.
 See for instance \cite{DOP,roblin2003ergodicite,Coornaert} for generalizations to other discrete groups acting on hyperbolic spaces.
 This paper is mainly interested in extensions to other non-positively curved geometries.
-A fairly general version of Sullivan's theorem was given by Coornaert for a discrete group $\G$ acting convex cocompactly on a Gromov hyperbolic space $X$ (see \cite[Corollaire 7.6]{Coornaert}).
-In this setting, the critical exponent equals the Hausdorff dimension of the limit set of $\G$ in $\partial_\infty X$ measured with respect to the Gromov metric on the boundary (see Section \ref{subsec-gromov metric on the boundary}).
-When $X$ is a Riemannian manifold with variable negative curvature, this metric may differ from the visual metric on the boundary.
-For instance, the Gromov metric on the boundary of the complex hyperbolic space $\Hyp^n_\C$ coincides with the Carnot--Caratheodory metric of the unit sphere in $\C^n$.
+A fairly general version of Sullivan's theorem was given by Coornaert for a discrete group $\G$ acting convex-cocompactly on a Gromov hyperbolic space $X$ \cite[Corollaire 7.6]{Coornaert}.
+In this setting, the critical exponent equals the Hausdorff dimension of the limit set of $\G$ in $\partial_\infty X$ measured with respect to Gromov's ``quasi-distance'' on the boundary (see Section \ref{subsec-gromov metric on the boundary}).
+When $X$ is a Riemannian manifold with variable negative curvature, however, this metric typically differs from the visual metric (obtained by identifying the boundary at infinity with the tangent sphere at a basepoint).
+For instance, the visual metric on the boundary of the complex hyperbolic space $\Hyp^n_\C$ is the round metric on the unit sphere in $\C^n$, while the Gromov metric coincides with the \emph{Carnot--Caratheodory metric}.

-There have also been several important works aiming at generalizing Patterson--Sullivan theory to discrete subgroups of a semi-simple Lie group $G$ of higher rank acting on its symmetric space $X$ \cite{link2005measures,quint2002mesures}.
+There have also been several important works generalizing Patterson--Sullivan theory to discrete subgroups of a semi-simple Lie group $G$ of higher rank acting on its symmetric space $X$ \cite{link2005measures,quint2002mesures}.
 A new feature of the higher rank is the existence of several critical exponents corresponding to several $G$-invariant ``metrics'' on $X$.
-Quint studied in \cite{quint2002mesures} the dependence of those critical exponents on such a choice an constructed analogs of Patterson--Sullivan measures on the space $G/P_{min}$, where $P_{min}$ is a minimal parabolic subgroup.
+Quint studied in \cite{quint2002mesures} the dependence of those critical exponents on such a choice and constructed analogs of Patterson--Sullivan measures on the space $G/P_{min}$, where $P_{min}$ is a minimal parabolic subgroup (see Section \ref{subsec - Critical exponents symmetric space}).

 The recently developed theory of Anosov subgroups of higher rank Lie groups motivates a further investigation of these generalizations.
 Anosov subgroups are in many aspects the ``right'' generalization of convex cocompact groups in rank $1$.
 In particular, they are Gromov hyperbolic, and their Gromov boundary is realized geometrically as a limit set in some flag variety $G/P$.
 It is natural to ask how the Hausdorff dimension of this limit set relates to the different critical exponents of the group.